Brightscout/mod_mattermost/README.md

 patch -p1 /your_moodle_path/user/classes/output/user_roles_editable.php  < /your_moodle_path/mod/mattermost/patch/user_classes_output_user_roles_editable.patch

 ```
-* Once these patches are applied check "Is recyclebin moodle core patch installed" in Mattermost plugin setting to enable this feature
+* Once these patches are applied check "Is recyclebin moodle core patch installed" in Mattermost plugin settings to enable this feature.

 ## Specials capabilities
 the following capabilities define if a role is able to perform some setting in the module instance :